Maintenance of Credentials FAQ

 How will my MOC status be defined after 2020?

-For those Members and Fellows who receive their qualifications from 2020 onwards, they will automatically be listed as having an “active” MOC status for the initial 5-year period after attainment of their qualification until their first MOC submission.
+For those Fellows who receive their qualifications from 2021 onwards, they will automatically be listed as having an “active” MOC status for the initial 5-year period after attainment of their qualification until their first MOC submission.

 Can I get a pro rata reduction in my MOC requirements?